Seller Strategy

 9. File Appeals on Violations You Believe Are Incorrect

 Don't wait.
 The appeal process takes time — often 5-10 business days.
-File now so they're resolved before AHR launches in July.
+File now: your AHR score is already visible in preview, and once AHR takes over enforcement around July 1, 2026, every incorrect violation still on your account will be dragging down the score that drives your penalties.
+Clear them before the cutover.
 Include documentation: supplier invoices, brand authorization letters, test certificates, screenshots showing compliance.
 Appeals with evidence have a significantly higher success rate than text-only explanations.

 10. Set Up Weekly Account Health Monitoring